fishcus/KAP-manual/en/install/quick_install_MapR_cluster.en.md

   export SPARK_HOME=/opt/mapr/spark/spark-2.1.0
   ```

-  If you need to specify the environment dependencies of Hive, its default location is as follows:
+  If you need to specify the environment dependencies of Hive, you can checkout the default location as follow:

   ```shell
   export HIVE_CONF=/opt/mapr/hive/hive-2.1/conf